Uxtron-team/Uxtron-bot-docs/.github/README.md

 ### Contributions

-If you would like to contribute to this documentation, please go here: ()\[https://github.com/Uxtron-team/uxtron-bot-docs], commit to a new branch, and submit a pull request with the [pull request template](https://github.com/Uxtron-team/Uxtron-bot-docs/.github/PULL\_REQUEST\_TEMPLATE/PR\_template.md).
+If you would like to contribute to this documentation, please go [here](https://github.com/Uxtron-team/uxtron-bot-docs), commit to a new branch, and submit a pull request with the [pull request template](https://github.com/Uxtron-team/Uxtron-bot-docs/.github/PULL\_REQUEST\_TEMPLATE/PR\_template.md).

 ### Reporting an error or bug